 Medicine info: Brand names

-They’re your windows on the world.
-Discover more about your eyes’ functions, related conditions, and how to care for them.
+Your eyes are your windows to the world.
+Discover more about how your eyes work, and how to care for them.

 Itchy eyes are usually caused by an allergy or by dry eye syndrome.
 There are things you can do to treat and prevent itchy eyes.
 Read more on the causes here.

 Eye cancer develops when abnormal cells in the eye grow and divide uncontrollably.
 Eye cancer can be hard to treat, but it is rare in Australia.

 Learn about your eyes and the best way to keep them healthy.
 In this page, you’ll find health eye tips and information about tests and surgical procedures.

 Dry eye disease

 Dry eye disease is a common condition that happens when your eyes don't produce enough tears.
 Your eyes may feel sore and gritty and your vision blurry.

 Help protect your eyes at home and at work with these simple tips.

 Find information on common eye diseases, such as conjunctivitis, glaucoma, refractive errors, cataracts, colour blindness, diabetic retinopathy and keratoconus.